k2kobayashi/sprocket/docs/vc_example.md

 TF1/100039
 TF1/100040
 ```
-Note that you have to coincidence the length and order of the lists between the source and target speakers.
+Note that you need to match the length and order of the lists between the source and target speakers.

 ### 2. Generate configure files
-Next, to generate configure files of speakers, run following command.
+Next, to generate configure files of the speakers, run the following command.

 ```
 python initialize.py -2 SF1 TF1 16000
 ```
 where "-2" option indicates a flag to generate configure files for the source and target speakers and the speaker-pair.
-By executing this script, speaker-dependent YAML file (e.g., "conf/speaker/SF1.yml") and speaker-pair dependent YAML file (e.g., "conf/pair/SF1-TF1.yml") are generated.
+By executing this script, speaker-dependent YAML files (e.g., "conf/speaker/SF1.yml") and a speaker-pair dependent YAML file (e.g., "conf/pair/SF1-TF1.yml") are generated.
-Parameters such as F0 extraction range, the number of mel-cepstrum dimension, and the number of mixture compornents are described in these YAML files, which are used for the training and conversion steps in this example.
+Several parameters, such as the F0 search range, the order of mel-cepstrum, and the number of mixture components of a GMM, are described in these YAML files, which are used for the training and conversion steps.

-### 3. Modify F0 extraction range
+### 3. Modify F0 search range
-In order to achieve better sound quality and conversion accuracy of the converted voice, it is necessary to designate appropriate parameters.
+To achieve good sound quality and conversion accuracy of the converted speech, it is necessary to carefully set some parameters.
+One of them is the F0 search range.
-In this step, we describe how to define the F0 ranges.
+In this step, we describe how to determine the F0 search range.
-First you run following command to generated F0 histograms in each source and target speaker.
+First you run the following command to generate F0 histogram in each of the source and target speakers.

 ```
 python initialize.py -3 SF1 TF1 16000
 ```
 where "-3" option indicates a flag to generate the F0 histograms of the source and target speakers.
-After finishing this commands, you can find the histograms in "conf/figure" directory.
+After finishing this command, you can find the histograms in "conf/figure" directory (e.g., "conf/figure/SF1\_f0histogram.png").
-Here is an example figure in "conf/figure/SF1_f0histogram.png".

 ![Example](png/f0histogram_example.png)

-Based on this figure, you manually change the values of "minf0" and "maxf0" in speaker-dependent YAML file (e.g., "conf/speaker/TF1.yml").
+Based on this figure, you can manually change the values of "minf0" and "maxf0" in the speaker-dependent YAML file (e.g., "conf/speaker/TF1.yml").

-## Run VC
+## Run VC (traditional VC system)
-Now you can execute VC using "run_sprocket.py"
+Now you can build the traditional VC system using "run_sprocket.py"

 ```
 python run_sprocket.py -1 -2 -3 -4 -5 SF1 TF1
 ```
-The all procedures of "run_sprocket.py" are described in following figure.
+The procedures of "run_sprocket.py" are described in the following figure.

 ![VCflow](png/vc_flow.png)

+Consequently, converted speech samples are generated in "data/pair/SF1-TF1/test/SF1" directory as wav files "*\_VC.wav" (e.g., data/pair/SF1-TF1/test/SF1/100031_VC.wav).

-## Run DIFFVC
+## Run DIFFVC (vocoder-free VC system)
-If you want to perform DIFFVC with F0 transformation, you need to perform F0 transformation of speech samples of source speaker.
+If you want to build the vocoder-free VC system, you need to first perform F0 transformation of speech samples of the source speaker.
-To perform F0 transformation, you run following command
+To do so, you need to run the following command.

 ```
 python run_f0_transformation.py SF1 TF1
 ```

-After this command finished, you can find F0 transformed wav files in "data/wav" directory.
+After finishing this command, you can find F0 transformed wav files in "data/wav/SF1\_{f0ratio}" directory (e.g., "SF1\_1.02").
-Using these speech samples as a new source speaker (e.g., "SF1_1.02"), you can execute DIFFVC with F0 transformation.
-Note that you need to perform initialization and run VC steps for F0 transformed source speaker and target speaker again.
+By running "run_sprocket.py" while using these speech samples as a new source speaker (i.e., "SF1\_1.02"), you can build the vocoder-free VC system and generate the converted speech samples.
+Namely, you need to perform initialization and run VC steps for the F0 transformed source speaker (i.e., "SF1\_1.02") and target speaker (i.e., "TF1").

+Consequently, converted speech samples are generated in "data/pair/SF1\_1.02-TF1/test/SF1\_1.02" directory as wav files "*\_DIFFVC.wav" (e.g., data/pair/SF1\_1.02-TF1/test/SF1\_1.02/100031\_DIFFVC.wav).